— DATA VALIDATION —

 - Additionally provided information related to third parties, e.g. organization names, assurance, audit, certification and verification standards.

-Information on Assessment-specific validation requirements, both overall and per indicator, can be found in each assessment’s reference guide (forthcoming).
+Information on Assessment-specific validation requirements, both overall and per indicator, can be found in each assessment’s Reference Guide.

 Real Estate Reporting Boundaries Review

-Additionally, there is a second level of manual validation performed by GBCI for a subset of participants that submit a Real Estate Performance Component.
+Additionally, there is a second level of manual validation performed by an external team of validators for a subset of participants that submit a Real Estate Performance Component.
 For a randomly selected sample of submissions, the evidence provided in the Reporting Characteristics section of the Real Estate Performance Component will be reviewed and compared against the information provided in the Asset Portal for consistency.
 If there are issues discovered with this evidence, the validation team and GRESB will reach out to the participants for clarification.
 Participants will have the opportunity to further explain or update the information in this section.
 If the participants cannot adequately resolve any discrepancies, then they will not receive a score for the Performance Component and will therefore not be included in the Benchmark.
-For more information on this review, and on the requirements for reporting boundaries for Real Estate, see the Real Estate Reference Guide (forthcoming).
+For more information on this review, and on the requirements for reporting boundaries for Real Estate, see the Real Estate Reference Guide.